spieglt/FlyingCarpet/README.md

+## Version 6.0 now supports iOS!
+Download [here](https://apps.apple.com/us/app/flying-carpet-file-transfer/id1637377410) or search the App Store for "Flying Carpet File Transfer."
+I only have so many devices to test with so if you experience bugs please submit an [issue](https://github.com/spieglt/FlyingCarpet/issues) with screenshots or output and let me know what happened.

 # Flying Carpet

-To download, visit the [releases](https://github.com/spieglt/FlyingCarpet/releases) page!
+To download, visit the [releases](https://github.com/spieglt/FlyingCarpet/releases) page.

 Wireless, encrypted file transfer over automatically configured ad hoc networking.
 No network infrastructure required (access point, router, switch).
-Just two laptops (Mac, Linux, and Windows supported) with WiFi chips in close range.
+Just two computers or phones (iOS, Mac, Linux, and Windows supported) with WiFi chips in close range.

 Don't have a flash drive?
 Don't have access to a wireless network or don't trust one?
 Need to move a file larger than 2GB between different filesystems but don't want to set up a file share?
 Try it out!